linux-system-roles/ha_cluster/README.md

 Note that you cannot run qnetd on a cluster node as fencing would disrupt qnetd operation.

+If you set `ha_cluster_qnetd: null`, then qnetd host configuration will not be changed.

 You may take a look at [an
 example](#configuring-a-cluster-using-a-quorum-device).